Bankruptcy: Is It the Right Choice?

 - Discharge: The court orders that the debts be discharged.

-Many Texas seniors qualify for Chapter 7 relief, despite the means test especially if their only source of income is from Social Security.
-Benefits from the Social Security Administration are not included in the means test calculation
+Many Texas seniors qualify for Chapter 7 relief, despite the means test, especially if their only income source is Social Security.
+Benefits from the Social Security Administration are not included in the means test calculation.

 Some debts cannot be wiped out in bankruptcy.
 That is, they are non-dischargeable.
 Tax debts, for example, cannot usually be discharged in bankruptcy.
 The following is a general list of non-dischargeable debts.
-This list is not specific to your fact situation, and there are some exceptions.
-To find out whether an item is dischargeable in a particular case, consult with a lawyer.
+This list is not specific to your fact situation, and some exceptions exist.
+Consult a lawyer to determine whether an item is dischargeable in a particular case.
 The following may not be dischargeable:

 - Debts for “luxury goods” and services owed to a single creditor totaling more than $500 made within 60 days of filing;

-- Cash advances in excess of $750 made within 70 days of filing;
+- Cash advances over $750 made within 70 days of filing;

 - Debts related to death or injury caused while the debtor was intoxicated;